Entry Guidelines For Your Award Submission

-And we have the honour of Frances Atkins, one of the UK’s top Michelin starred chefs, and co-owner of the Yorke Arms, Ramsgill, to complete the judging panel.
+And we have the honour of Frances Atkins, one of the UK’s top Michelin starred chefs, to complete the judging panel.
 Frances has joined forces with Middlesbrough College to help them deliver world class training to catering and hospitality students.

 Reader’s Choice Awards

 The only category that is not judged or Mystery Shopped is The Darlington & Stockton Times Readers’ Choice Award.
-This category will be voted for by the public, from the list of finalists which will be published in the D&S Times, and on our web site, with the relevant voting phone numbers next to each one.
+This category will be voted for by the public, from the list of finalists which will be published in the D&S Times, and on our web site.

 CHAIR OF BOARD